Cops establish role of illegal Bangladeshis in violence against citizenship law

 The SIMI undertook a similar campaign in the early 2000s.
 All its recruitment material were around the demolition of the Godhra riots and the Babri Masjid demolition.
 The SIMI which has been looking to re-group for long after being beaten down by the agencies has been scouting for major issues.
 Intelligence Bureau sources also say that this terror group will look to infiltrate into students unions, create trouble and also rope in students into its fold.

 It is not just the SIMI, but naxalites too have found to be part of this agitation.
 Recently the National Investigation Agency booked an activist in Assam for alleged links with the naxalites.
-A case was registered against Akhil Gogoi, whose Krishak Mukti Sangram Samiti has been in the forefront of the agitation against the new citizenship law.
-Gogoi was arrested for alleged links with naxalites last week at Johrat.
+A case was registered against Akhil Gogoi, whose Krishak Mukti Sangram Samiti has been at the forefront of the agitation against the new citizenship law.
+Gogoi was arrested for alleged links with naxalites last week at Jorhat.